pranav-deshpande/anubis-checkers/README.md

 6. Classes - the board class.

-Will contain the data members white, black and king.
+Will contain the data members light, dark and king.
 The constructor will initialize them to the required values.
 A printing method will be present to print the board. makeMove() undoMove() generateAllMoves() -- function to generate legal moves

-main structure -- class board: board() { white = ..., black = ..., king = ...}
+main structure -- class board: board() { light = ..., dark = ..., king = ...}
 main will initialize a board object.